SergiusIW/collider/README.md

 which basically means that the time of the collision is determined very precisely as opposed to using a time-stepping method.

+### Looking Forward

+It's been a couple of years now (August 2015) since I wrote this library.
+I like the simple public API that collider currently has, so that is unlikely to change too much.
+There a are a few plans I have for changes in the future:
+* Better examples
+* Maven integration
+* Removing any object pooling from the public api, or at least making it an experimental option
+* Possibly adding support for arbitrary polygons as opposed to just axis-aligned rectangles and circles, although I probably won't do this unless I have a use case for it
+* Possibly a [Rust](https://www.rust-lang.org/) port of the library, as I am very interested in this new programming language

 ###Download

 Release builds of Collider are available at